 Ken and Amber came through for me on this recipe, Vanilla Bean Creme Brulee.
 I have been fighting a cold for the past few days and have been a bit under the weather.
 Ken is the master Creme Brulee maker anyway, he has always made it.
 This is Amber’s favorite dessert!
 If it is on a menu she orders it 100% of the time.
 So when Ken was making this wonderful dessert, Amber happily jumped in to help.

 The theme this week for #SundaySupper is Beantastic and hosted by the lovely Tammi of Momma’s Meals.
 We love beans here but the second I saw that you could use Vanilla Bean as one of the options I went to the sweet side and landed on this Vanilla Bean Creme Brulee.
-Rich, creamy, decadent, with that over the top crunchy sugar topping.
+Rich, creamy, decadent, with that over-the-top crunchy sugar topping.
 It looks so difficult to make, but is it?

 No, it is very simple to make and just requires the right tools and something that you may not be familiar with, a hot water bath.
 Which is just water surrounding the containers while it cooks in the oven.
-The creamy filling is simple to make, it basically is a pudding which cooks in the oven.
+The creamy filling is simple to make, it is a pudding that cooks in the oven.

-The sugary topping is simple also, you just need a blow torch, grill lighter or a broiler.
+The sugary topping is simple also, you just need a blow torch, grill lighter, or a broiler.
 The Kitchn explains all three methods.
 The one that has been used in our home has been the blow torch exclusively.
 Alton Brown in his recipe, gives some very wise Propane Gas Torch Safety HERE!
 This was the recipe we also adapted from.